• Skip to primary navigation

 Instructions

-- Cook the rice and potato.
+• Cook the rice and potato.
 I just popped a couple of potatoes in the microwave wrapped in a wet paper towel and cooked until really soft.
-Let cool and then peel the skin off and weigh 120 grams (a packed 1/2 cup) and add to a blender or a food processor if you don't have a high-powered blender.
-For the rice, you can use those frozen white rice packets that cook in 3 minutes or use some already cooked white rice.
-Just make sure it is not cold stiff rice from the fridge, or it will be hard to blend it up smoothly.
-Just briefly warm it in the microwave and make sure it is a thick/sticky rice.
+Cool and peel the skin off and weigh 120 grams (a packed 1/2 cup).
+Add to a blender or a food processor if you don't have a high-powered blender.
+For the rice, you can use those frozen white rice packets that cook in 3 minutes or already made rice.
+Make sure it is not cold stiff rice from the fridge, or it will be hard to blend.

-- Add the broth first to the blender, this will make for easier blending.
+• Add the broth first to the blender.
 Add the yogurt, cashews, potato, rice, vinegar, lemon juice and salt.
-Blend on high until 100% smooth, thick and creamy, as pictured.
+Blend on high until 100% smooth, thick and creamy.
 You may need to scrape down the sides a couple of times to get it going.
-Taste that amazingness!
-Rich, creamy, tangy and a bite of salty.
-The salt is important so that it stands out in grilled cheese sandwiches and on pizza, since technically you aren't eating it on its own.
+The salt is important so that it stands out in grilled cheese sandwiches and pizza.
 While it tastes amazing straight out of the blender, wait to fully judge it on pizza and grilled cheese!
-It should be thick, gooey and creamy.
-You can use it right away or place in the fridge to firm up a bit and use it in any of the options below.
+Use it right away or place in the fridge to firm up.

-- TO USE FOR GRILLED CHEESE OR QUESADILLAS: This method is different and requires time prep in advance, so please read through.
-Since grilled cheese is only briefly heated on the stove, the cheese sauce is a bit too runny to use right away for grilled cheese.
-So, to create a firmer cheese, you will line a 6 inch round cake pan with parchment paper (as pictured) pressing it along the sides of the pan to fit flat.
-Pour the blended up cheese sauce in the pan and bake at 350°F for 10 minutes.
+• TO USE FOR GRILLED CHEESE OR QUESADILLAS: This method is different since the cheese is a bit too runny to use right away.
+To create a firmer cheese, you will line a 6 inch round cake pan with parchment paper (as pictured) pressing it along the sides of the pan to fit flat.
+Pour the cheese in the pan and bake at 350°F for 10 minutes.
 This firms up the cheese just a bit, making it less saucy.
-This allows the cheese to get more thick/firm and less saucy and not ooze out all over the place when you make the grilled cheese or quesadillas.
-You can use it right away or put in the fridge to firm up even more before using.
-When ready to make, spread a generous thick layer (several spoonfuls) onto the bread and heat over the stove until browned on both sides.
-I use a nonstick pan.
-Spread a thick layer on the bottom of a large tortilla, add toppings and another thin layer on the top tortilla.
-The cheese will help them to stick.
+This allows the cheese to get more thick/firm and less saucy and not ooze everywhere when used for grilled cheese or quesadillas.

-- TO USE FOR PIZZA: The cheese is the perfect consistency to use on pizza right after blending, as it's very easy to spread and drizzle or dollop.
+• TO USE FOR PIZZA: The cheese is the perfect consistency to use on pizza right after blending, as it's very easy to spread and drizzle or dollop.
 I always use my Homemade No Yeast Pizza Crust (which is pictured in the post).
 Simply add the pizza sauce to your pizza crust and all the toppings you want.
 Then drizzle/spoon the cheese sauce all over the pizza.
 You want to be generous with adding on top of the pizza, so you really taste the cheese in every bite.
 Bake at 400°F until the cheese is starting to look firm and a bit brown on top.
-The bake time can vary depending on which crust you use, but I always cook my pizza at 400°F for 15-20 minutes or so until the cheese and crust are golden.
-It browns beautifully.
+I always cook my pizza at 400°F for 15-20 minutes or so until the cheese and crust are golden.

 Notes